puetzp/vec2checkd/README.md

 ```

 There is a little more going on here, so check the [documentation](doc/configuration.md) about details on the placeholders in the plugin_output field, the thresholds, the performance_data object etc.

+## Limitations

+* In contrast to [signalilo](https://github.com/vshn/signalilo) vec2checkd is intended to interact with pre-defined host and service objects in Icinga2 and update those objects regularly.
+So **host and service objects are not created/deleted or managed in any way by vec2checkd** because Icinga2 provides excellent tools to create any type of object even in bulk, e.g. by using the [Director](https://github.com/Icinga/icingaweb2-module-director).
+Providing a means to create objects would necessitate to re-create most of the logic that the Director already provides.
+* At this point only the first item of a PromQL result vector is processed further and the result ultimately sent to Icinga2.
+So (for now) make sure that your PromQL query yields exactly one vector. *This change in future versions*
+* Only the PromQL result type "vector" is interpreted. *This might change in future versions*

 ## ToDos